TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 -   **[GetCurrentRowNumber](../../reference/store_commands/getcurrentrownumber.html)**
     Returns the row number for the current position of the named scroll cursor.
 -   **[help](../../reference/store_commands/help.html)**
-    Prints a list of the `snappy-shell` commands.
+    Prints a list of the `snappy` commands.
 -   **[last](../../reference/store_commands/last.html)**
     Moves the cursor to the last row in the *ResultSet*, then fetches the row.
 -   **[LocalizedDisplay](../../reference/store_commands/localized_display.html)**
-    Specifies whether to display locale-sensitive data (such as dates) in the native format for the `snappy-shell` locale.
+    Specifies whether to display locale-sensitive data (such as dates) in the native format for the `snappy` locale.
 -   **[MaximumDisplayWidth](../../reference/store_commands/maximumdisplaywidth.html)**
     Sets the largest display width for columns to the specified value.
 -   **[next](../../reference/store_commands/next.html)**
     Fetches the next row from the named cursor created with the get scroll insensitive cursor command.
 -   **[prepare](../../reference/store_commands/prepare.html)**
-    Creates a *java.sql.PreparedStatement* using the value of the String, accessible in `snappy-shell` by the *Identifier* given to it.
+    Creates a *java.sql.PreparedStatement* using the value of the String, accessible in `snappy` by the *Identifier* given to it.
 -   **[previous](../../reference/store_commands/previous.html)**
     Moves the cursor to the row previous to the current one, then fetches the row.
 -   **[protocol](../../reference/store_commands/protocol.html)**